 If you have decided to become a paramedic, you’ve chosen a worthy course that would get you involved in saving lives.
-The fulfilment that comes in helping to resuscitate people and providing help in times of emergency is incomparable.
+The fulfillment that comes in helping to resuscitate people and providing help in times of emergency is incomparable.
 However, you must know that the job is quite challenging and demanding, both emotionally and physically.
 You would be called upon even at odd hours when emergency cases arise.
 The good news is that you can cope with the demands of being a paramedic once you go through sufficient training.
 The pay and conditions of a paramedic are also encouraging and you may find yourself asking, how much do paramedics get paid?

 - You can find out how much paramedics get paid under the NHS (National Health Service) Agenda for Change pay scales.

 - Ranged in Band 5, the salaries of paramedics could be anywhere from £21,176 – £27,534, and it could get higher by 25 per cent, especially when a paramedic works unsocial hours.